truong-lv/truong-lv/README.md

 ## 🧰 Technologies and Tools 🛠
 <!-- https://simpleicons.org/ -->
-<b>Note:</b> Languages and tools which are included below,are only these programming languages & tools I have been and are doing so that they doesn't reflect experience or skill level.
+<b>Note:</b> Languages and tools which are included below are only these programming languages & tools I have been and are doing so that they doesn't reflect experience or skill level.

 <span><img src="https://img.shields.io/badge/JavaScript-282C34?logo=javascript&logoColor=F7DF1E" alt="JavaScript logo" title="JavaScript" height="25" /></span>
 &nbsp;